 Metformin pharmacokinetic parameters did not differ significantly in subjects with or without type 2 diabetes when analyzed according to gender (males=19, females=16).
-Similarly, in controlled clinical studies in patients with type 2 diabetes, the antihyperglycemic effect of metformin was comparable in males and females.

 No information is available on race differences in the pharmacokinetics of glyburide.

-1.25 mg/250 mg
+1.25 MG/250 mg

 2.5 mg/500 mg